FactoryOptic/documentation/content/en/docs/getting started/configuration.md

 In the SD card is a folder named 'config'.
 Inside this folder is the config files for the network.

-A fresh copy of the SD Card can be found [here](https://github.com/FactoryOptic/syncrolinkSDCard)
+A fresh copy of the SD Card can be found [on the SYNCRO-LINK SD Card GitHub repository](https://github.com/FactoryOptic/syncrolinkSDCard)

 ```text
 plaintext